-Risk Factors Related to Current Economic Conditions
+Risk Factors Related to the Current Economic and Geopolitical Environments

-Continued rising interest rates in the current economic environment may adversely impact our cost to borrow, real estate valuation, and stock price.
+Interest rates in the current economic environment may adversely impact our cost to borrow, real estate valuation, and stock price.
 Current economic challenges, including the potential for recession, may adversely impact our tenants and our business.
 Unfavorable developments affecting the banking and financial services industry could adversely affect our business, liquidity and financial condition, and overall results of operations.
-Additionally, macroeconomic and geopolitical risks, including the current wars in Ukraine, and involving Israel and Gaza, create challenges that may exacerbate current market and economic conditions in the United States.
+Additionally, current geopolitical challenges would impact the U.S. economy and our results of operations and financial condition.